finkmoritz/flutter-amplify-demo/README.md

 ### Push backend to cloud

-Run `amplify push` in order to push your changes to the cloud.
+- Run `amplify push` in order to push your changes to the cloud.

 ### Implement frontend

 (Compare to implementation in [home_page.dart](lib/pages/home_page.dart))

+---

+## Run the app

+- Execute `flutter run` to run the app.